Click for ALL Mesotherapy clinics in the UK & Ireland registered and verified by Consulting Room.

 Before and After Pictures

-Before treatment with RESTYLANE® Vital
+Before and after treatment with RESTYLANE® Vital

 Photographs courtesy of Q-med Limited.